Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 Your Green, Indigo, Orange, Violet, and Yellow components will look something like this:

 Now start your server and verify you can see the “Rainbow Router!” header from your Rainbow component.
 Currently there is no functionality.
-Let's fix that!
+Let’s fix that!

 Phase 1: Routes
 ===============

 As a reminder, wrapping the Rainbow component in &lt;BrowserRouter&gt; tags makes the router available to all descendent React Router components.
 Now open the Rainbow.js file.
-You're going to render some of your color components from here.
+You’re going to render some of your color components from here.
 Ultimately you want your routes to look like this.

 URLComponents/Rainbow/redRainbow -&gt; Red/red/orangeRainbow -&gt; Red -&gt; Orange/red/yellowRainbow -&gt; Red -&gt; Yellow/greenRainbow -&gt; Green/blueRainbow -&gt; Blue/blue/indigoRainbow -&gt; Blue -&gt; Indigo/violetRainbow -&gt; Violet

 This means that the Red, Green, Blue, and Violet components need to render in the Rainbow component, but only when you are at the corresponding URL.
-You'll do this with Route components.
+You’ll do this with Route components.
 Begin by importing the Red, Green, Blue, and Violet components into your Rainbow.js file.
-Then add the necessary Route components inside the div with id="rainbow" in the Rainbow component.
+Then add the necessary Route components inside the div with id=“rainbow” in the Rainbow component.
 For example to render the Red component with the /red path, you would use the following Route component:

 Test that your code works!
 Manually type in each URL you just created, and you should see the color component pop up.
 Remember, these are React Routes, so the paths you created will come after the /.
-For example, your default rainbow route will look like <http://localhost:3000/> while your red route will look like [http://localhost:3000/red](http://localhost:3000/red.)[.](http://localhost:3000/red.)
+For example, your default rainbow route will look like <a href="http://localhost:3000/" class="uri">http://localhost:3000/</a> while your red route will look like [http://localhost:3000/red](http://localhost:3000/red.)[.](http://localhost:3000/red.)

 You want to nest the Orange and Yellow components inside the Red component, and the Indigo component inside the Blue component.
 Remember to import your components to use them in a Route tag.
-You'll have to go add the corresponding Route tags to the Red.js and Blue.js files.
-Make sure to use the correct nested paths, such as "/red/orange" for the orange Route.
+You’ll have to go add the corresponding Route tags to the Red.js and Blue.js files.
+Make sure to use the correct nested paths, such as “/red/orange” for the orange Route.

 Phase 2: Links
 ==============